 9. Provided enhanced online instructional delivery by using a variety of techniques and strategies to meet the individual needs of different types of learners;

-10. Used Open Education Resource (OER) textbooks to help students reduce costs;
+10. Used Open Education Resource (OER) or inclusive access textbooks to help students reduce costs;

 11. Used PowerPoint slides and other visual medium to increase students' retention and success;